 However, I highly recommend going inside.
 You’ll see Gustav Klimt’s masterpiece, “The Kiss,” among some of his other works.

 I highly recommend buying tickets to the Belvedere in advance to skip the line.
 Like all popular museums, the summer month bring in the tourist crowds.
+So consider the time of year for your solo trip to Vienna.

 Lonely?
 Watch Films at an Open-Air Cinema